ogarcia/trellowarrior/README.md

 ### DEFAULT Section

-In DEFAULT section is mandatory set you Trello API key and token and, at least, one sync proyect.
-The sync proyect corresponds with the next sections that define the Taskwarrior project and Trello board equivalence.
+In the `DEFAULT` section, it is mandatory to set your Trello API key and token and, at least, one sync project.
+The sync project corresponds to the following sections that define the Taskwarrior project and Trello board equivalence.

 * `taskwarrior_taskrc_location` Optional.
-Define where is located your *taskrc* file.
+Define where your *taskrc* file is located.
 Default: `~/.taskrc`
 * `taskwarrior_data_location` Optional.
-Define where is located your *task* data dir.
+Define where your *task* data dir is located.
 Default: `~/.task`

 * `trello_api_key` MANDATORY.
 Your Trello Api Key.
 * `trello_api_secret` MANDATORY.
 Your Trello Api Secret.